getmoro/moro/README.md

 ### Automated run script

-Ther's a shell script that runs all the features and you can see the results in terminal, to make sure things work
+There's a shell script that runs all the features and you can see the results in terminal, to make sure things work.

 ```
 ./tests/automated-script.sh